 Internationalization entails a variety of tasks, including:

 Text length - When designing software, developers can account for the differences in length between languages to guarantee that translated text is visible in software interfaces, even if it is longer than the original.
+Text expansion or contraction occurs when the target language (the language you translate into) occupies more space than the source language.

 Currencies symbols and numbers - Each language has its own system for writing numbers and currency, and software should be able to handle all of them.